Best Times to Visit Roatán, Honduras

 Taxis

-Readily available, especially near hotels and tourist areas.
-They are metered but it's always a good idea to confirm the fare before you start your journey.
+Readily available, especially near tourist areas.
+They are metered, but it's always a good idea to confirm the fare before starting your journey.
+Negotiation may be possible for longer distances.

 Similar Destinations